michaelweiss/streamlit-models/README.md

 ## Spam

 This example combines training a machine learning model with using it in one application.
 The application trains a spam classifier on the data from the [SMS Spam Collection dataset](https://archive.ics.uci.edu/ml/datasets/sms+spam+collection).
-The basic structure of the application is similar to that of the `iris` example.
+The basic structure of the application is similar to that of the Iris example.
 However, since the data is unstructured, textual data, we need to first convert it into a bag-of-words representation to obtain features that we can then use to train a machine learning model.

 To use the application run: